Easy Peasy You

 Don't be fooled: seductively scented cosmetics with essential oils damage your skin

-Natural cosmetics , but also conventional products often contain essential oils - the natural fragrances.
-Unfortunately, however, they can cause allergies, irritate the skin and make it sensitive.
+Unfortunately, fragrances are irritating to the skin.
+But what about natural fragrances?
+Natural cosmetics , but also conventional products, often contain essential oils - the natural fragrances.
+Unfortunately, however, they can trigger allergies, irritate the skin and make it sensitive.
 Especially if you have sensitive skin, you should therefore completely avoid essential oils in cosmetics.

-Plants need to protect themselves from other living beings.
+Essential oils are not necessary for the skin.
+They have no positive effect on your skin.
+Essential oils are mostly used in cosmetic products as a replacement for synthetic fragrances or for preservation.
+Essential oils are sometimes mistakenly attributed a certain effect.
+However, apart from the disinfectant properties and the scent mentioned above, there are no other positive effects.
+Essential oils are extracted from plants.
+That actually sounds good.
+Plants have to protect themselves from other living things.
 For example, fly agaric and foxglove have their own poison.
 Other plants use essential oils to protect themselves from enemies.
 Fortunately, essential oils do not kill us humans.
-Nevertheless, they can damage our skin in different ways.
+Nevertheless, they can damage our skin in various ways.

 Sometimes you hear that if plants protect themselves in this way, it would also protect our skin.
 A nice analogy, but we humans are not plants.
-Therefore, essential oils have a rather irritating effect on us.
-They are unstable and decompose on contact with sunlight and air.
+Therefore, essential oils tend to have an irritating effect on us.
+They are unstable and break down when they come into contact with sunlight and air.
 Together with air and sunlight, essential oils trigger stress in your skin.
-More precisely: oxidative stress.
-Free radicals are formed.
+To be more precise: oxidative stress.
+Free radicals are created.
 And our skin doesn't like that at all.
+On the contrary: we protect ourselves against free radicals in everyday life with healthy, vitamin-rich foods and exercise.
+Blueberries, for example, are really delicious and protect you from oxidative stress.
+Or how about a little workout in the morning.
+Do you love the beautiful scent?
+How about spraying the natural scent into your hair rather than hair perfume?
+It won't harm your skin.
+Essential oils in the form of spray or steam are also used for relaxation in aromatherapy.
+Please note, however, that essential oils can irritate the lungs.
+If you generally have an allergic reaction that causes shortness of breath, yoga or other mindfulness exercises are more likely to help you relax.

 - Amyl Cinnamal